Panzerschrek/U-00DC-Sprache/source/docs/en/numeric_literals.rst

 * ``c16`` - suffix for ``char16`` type.
 * ``c32`` - suffix for ``char32`` type.

-If no explicit suffix is specified, the type will be choosen according to the following rule: if a literal has fractional part it is assumed to be of ``f64`` type, otherwise - of ``i32`` type.
+If no explicit suffix is specified, the type will be chosen according to the following rule: if a literal has fractional part it is assumed to be of ``f64`` type, otherwise - of ``i32`` type.

 .. code-block:: u_spr